Kansas Transfer on Death Deed

 For Car, Recreational or Other Vehicle:

-Making it Official:
+Making it Official: The Filing Process

-• A small fee is included for recording the deed.
+• A small recording fee is included.

 • You will need a full description of your real estate.